Resources for Healthcare Workers

 When: Recurring Monthly starting May 19, 2022 at 12PM CST

 What: FREE Monthly webinar series will host national authors and researchers to train and support healthcare professionals to increase resilience, self-care, wellbeing and decrease burnout and the risk of the mental health conditions.
+No CEUs were pre-approved for the webinar series.

 May 5 – Building a better workplace with saying “Thanks” – Lauren Locklear